becem-gharbi/nuxt-s3/README.md

 ## key naming

 On object `upload`, the key is set by default as UUID.
-In order to organize objects in the bucket, you can assign to it a custom `key` or `prefix` the default with its location, e.g _folder/_.
+In order to organize objects in the bucket, you can assign to it a custom `key` or `prefix` the default.
 Please refer to [docs](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-keys.html) for guidelines.

 ## Caching